-The Goals and Settings page is where you enter information about the goals of the test.
+The Goals & Settings page in Adobe Target is where you enter information about the goals of your Multivariate Test (MVT) activities.

-The available settings depend on whether you use Target or Analytics as the data source.
+The available settings in each section depend on whether you use Target or Analytics as the reporting source.

 The following settings are available:

 Type an optional objective.
 The objective can be any information that helps you and your team members identify the campaign.

 Depending on your settings, the Target UI and options for Priority vary.
 You can use the legacy settings of Low, Medium, or High, or you can enable fine-grained priorities from 0 to 999.